kellynkts/Udacity_Data_Analyst_Nanodegree/P7-Design_an_A-B_Test/README.md

 > #### State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.

-I did not use Bonferroni correction because I wanted **Gross conversion** to significantly decrease whilst **Net conversion** to not significantly decrease.
-For both effect size tests and sign tests, the **Gross conversion** in the experiment group is significantly lesser than the control group, whilst **Net conversion** in both control and experiment groups are not significantly different.
+I did not use Bonferroni correction because I wanted **Gross conversion** to significantly decrease whilst **Net conversion** to not significantly change (or increase).
+As mentioned earlier, since test statistics are **not** positively correlated, using the Bonferroni correction would be too conservative.
+Noted that for both effect size tests and sign tests, the **Gross conversion** in the experiment group is significantly lesser than the control group, whilst **Net conversion** in both control and experiment groups are not significantly different.

 ### Recommendation